-The Group recorded total current assets of approximately HK\$301,350,000 as at 31 March 2012 (2011: HK\$294,724,000) and total current liabilities of approximately HK\$27,518,000 (2011: HK\$23,837,000).
-The current ratio of the Group, calculated by dividing the total currents assets by the total current liabilities, was approximately 11 times as at 31 March 2012 (2011: 12 times).
+The Group recorded a decrease of total current assets from approximately HK\$301,350,000 as at 31 March 2012 to approximately HK\$282,910,000 as at 31 March 2013 and a decrease of total current liabilities from approximately HK\$27,518,000 as at 31 March 2012 to approximately HK\$20,454,000 as at 31 March 2013.
+The decrease of total current asset was mainly due to the decrease in retail inventories and decrease in trade and bills receivables as a result of a decrease in sales before the year end as compared to same period last year.
+The decrease of total current liability was mainly due to the decrease in trade payables which was in line with the decrease in purchase during the reporting year.
+The current ratio of the Group, calculated by dividing the total currents assets by the total current liabilities, was approximately 14 times as at 31 March 2013 (31 March 2012: 11 times).

-Supported by its strong financial position, the Group had not raised any bank loan during the year.
+In view of its strong financial position and liquidity, the Group did not raise any bank loan during the year.

-The Group recorded an increase in shareholders' funds from approximately HK\$286,460,000 as at 31 March 2011 to approximately HK\$291,020,000 as at 31 March 2012.
-The increase was mainly attributable to retained profits after deducting dividend paid out in the reporting year.
+The Group recorded a decrease in shareholders' funds from approximately HK\$291,020,000 as at 31 March 2012 to approximately HK\$288,437,000 as at 31 March 2013.
+The decrease was mainly attributable to operating loss incurred and interim dividend declared in the reporting year.